Donovan's Reef: Plot

-Amelia learns her father, Donovan, and Gilhooley were marooned on the Japanese-occupied island after their destroyer was sunk in World War II.
-With the help of the locals, the survivors of the ship conducted a guerrilla war against the Japanese with only Dedham, Donovan, and Gilhooley surviving the war.
-She also learns her father built a hospital, and lives in a large house (she expected a shack).
-Amelia is intrigued by a portrait of a beautiful Polynesian woman in royal trappings.
+Amelia learns that during the war her father, Donovan, and Gilhooley were marooned on the Japanese-occupied island after their destroyer was sunk.
+With the help of the locals, they conducted guerrilla warfare against the Japanese.
+Besides a hospital, her father built a large house, where a portrait of a beautiful Polynesian woman in royal attire is displayed prominently.
 The woman is Doc's late wife, the mother of his children, though Amelia is not told this.
-She learns that the woman was named Manulani.
-Donovan mentions she died in childbirth.
+She learns that the woman was Manulani, who died in childbirth.

-As the story develops, Amelia learns that life in the islands is not as she expected, and neither is Donovan, who proves to be educated and intelligent, and owns a substantial local shipping operation.
-Amelia, too, is not as expected.
-When Donovan takes her boating, she strips off her outdated "swimming costume" to reveal a tight swimsuit, and challenges Donovan to a swimming race before diving into the water.
-They form a truce, as de Lage tries to court Amelia (or rather, her $18,000,000).
-Everyone attends a Christmas Mass in the church with a leaking roof, for which the congregation has no money for repairs.
-The priest uses any donated money to help the poor.
-In the middle of the service, a thunderstorm starts, so most of the audience – knowing of the roof's condition – open umbrellas.
+Life in the islands is not as expected.
+Amelia and Donovan initially clash over each being offended by the other's preconceptions.
+Amelia is not as prim and narrow-minded as Donovan expects.
+Donovan, who proves to be educated and intelligent, owns a substantial local shipping operation.
+When Donovan takes her boating, Amelia demonstrates skill in water skiing and beats Donovan in a swimming race to shore.
+Amelia takes warmly to “Donovan’s” children, unwittingly inviting them to a cozy Christmas at their own home.
+Donovan and Amelia gradually overcome their initial animosity.
+Meanwhile, Lage tries to court Amelia (or rather, her $18,000,000) and encourages her prejudice toward Donovan, telling her that Donovan has always been a bachelor despite “his” three children.

-When Dr. Dedham returns, father and daughter meet for the time.
-He is told about the deception, and, over dinner, explains that he was serving in World War II when his wife (Amelia's mother) died.
-When the war ended, he felt that he was unneeded in Boston, but was desperately needed in the islands, so he stayed.
-He signs over his stock to Amelia, as he intends to remain in the islands.
+When Dr. Dedham returns, Donovan reveals the deception to him.
+Father and daughter meet, and Doc explains to Amelia that he was serving in the war when his wife (Amelia's mother) died.
+When the war ended, he was unneeded in Boston, but was desperately needed in the islands, so he stayed.
+He signs over his stock to Amelia.
 Just as he is about to explain about Manulani and their children, a hospital emergency interrupts.